June 24, 2022 by John Fernandez

 In the meantime, early detection and preventive measures include removing tumors and cysts that have great potential for becoming cancerous.
 This step takes place after multiple imaging exams identify a complex cyst that is troubling because of its size and other characteristics.
 That’s what happened to Judy Ramiro, 55.

 Earlier this year, an MRI revealed a mass on her pancreas.
-To diagnose and remove it, Dr. Llaguna partnered with Baptist Health Medical Group general surgeon Jorge Rabaza, M.D.
-That team performed one of the first robot-assisted Whipple operations in the region.
+To diagnose and remove it, Baptist Health Medical Group general surgeon Jorge Rabaza, M.D. and his team performed one of the first robot-assisted Whipple operations in the region.

 Using minimally invasive robotic surgery, the doctors performed a Whipple procedure to remove the growth.
 Turns out it was a benign cyst.